CoAxLab/azad/README.md

 Game-playing ANNs that use a stumbler-strategist architecture.

 We focus on co-operative AI.
-Our ANNs try and help people, not outcompete them.
+Our ANNs try and help people, not replace them.

 Based ideas from: Muyesser, N.A., Dunovan, K. & Verstynen, T., 2018.
 Learning model-based strategies in simple environments with hierarchical q-networks. , pp.1–29.
 Available at: http://arxiv.org/abs/1801.06689.